 Mike and I have three college kids as well.
 I homeschooled them on and off (mostly on) from kindergarten to about 10th or 11th grade.

 I have written and taught Bible studies (including spiritual warfare and the books of Revelation, Daniel, and Ephesians) to college students and adults.
 In my spare time, I enjoy studying the original languages of the Bible through word studies, commentaries, and classes.

 I speak at women’s events, too.

-I am currently working on a Bible study on the book of Hebrews.
+I am under contract with Mt.
+Zion Ridge Press to publish my Bible study on the book of Hebrews.
 It will be called The Jewels of Hebrews.